urbandroid-team/Sleep-as-Android-Garmin-Addon/README.md

 ## Android addon

-Android part (distributed on Play Store as [Sleep as Android Garmin Addon](https://play.google.com/store/apps/details?id=com.urbandroid.sleep.garmin)) can be found under /android.
+Android part (distributed on Play Store as [Sleep as Android Garmin Addon](https://play.google.com/store/apps/details?id=com.urbandroid.sleep.garmin)) can be found under /SleepGarmin-android.

 ## Garmin watch app

+There are two versions of the Garmin watch app:

+- the old app (distributed until Aug 2020) can be found under /SleepGarmin-watch
-The Garmin watch app (distributed on Garmin ConnectIQ store as [Sleep as Android](https://apps.garmin.com/cs-CZ/apps/e80a4793-f5a3-44c7-bd7f-52a97f5d8310)) can be found under /garmin.
+- the new app after a complete rewrite, with min CIQ API level 3.1 and using batched sensor readings, distributed since Aug 2020 on Garmin ConnectIQ store as [Sleep as Android](https://apps.garmin.com/cs-CZ/apps/e80a4793-f5a3-44c7-bd7f-52a97f5d8310)) can be found under /SleepGarmin-watch2.

 ## Responsible developer